ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 ###### Directory (normal)

-In this case the 'data' isn't really important to us.
-The links, however, represent items in the directory.
+In this case the `data` field isn't really important to us.
+The `links`, however, represent items in the directory.

-* If your URL has a path, find the link matching the first element in the path, and repeat the whole process with that link's CID and the remainder of the path.
+* If your URL has a path, find the `link` matching the first element in the path, and repeat the whole process with that `link`'s CID and the remainder of the path.
-* If you don't have a path, we'll assume you want index.html
+* If you don't have a path, we'll assume you want `index.html`
-  * If there's no index.html we'll generate an directory listing HTML file for you.
+  * If there's no `index.html` we'll generate an directory listing HTML file for you.

 ###### [HAMT](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) (sharded) Directory